 Paternity Attorney Gaylord MI

 Dealing with paternity and legal documents such as an Acknowledgement of Parentage is best done with the assistance of a paternity attorney.
 If you are dealing with issues regarding family law such as paternity, find a skilled family law attorney to help you.
-The Law Offices of Daniel J. Harris, P.C. is a skilled paternity attorney in Gaylord MI.
+Harris Law is a skilled paternity attorney in Gaylord MI.